eileenmcnaughton/nz.co.fuzion.civitoken/README.md

 Installation
 -----------

-Installing this extention is quite easy.
+Installing this extension is quite easy.
 You only have to:

 1. Visit your `civicrm/admin/extensions` page
 2. See what is your extension directory, or create one if it doesn't exist